medh01/Active-Bayesian-U-Net/README.md

 ```
 Active-Bayesian-U-Net/
+└── docs/                         # contains images for the README.md file
+└── examples/                     # contains examples of images and their masks
 └── src/
     ├── mask_converter.py        # To Convert the 3 binary masks (ICM, TE, ZP) into an RGB mask
     ├── active_learning_loop.py  # Active Learning Pipeline implementation